Fatal Truth series:

-CO Blanton looked at him and blinked like he was completely innocent, while CO Havers perfected a look of ignorance.
+CO Blanton looked at him and blinked like he was innocent, while CO Havers perfected a look of ignorance.
 Neither of them moved.

 Dolan sprinted across the short spans of grass and up onto the back porch of the administration building.

-Slowly, quietly, Dolan opened the back door of the admin building and entered.
+Turning the knob with agonizing slowness, Dolan opened the back door of the admin building and entered.